pocl/pocl/doc/sphinx/source/hsa_status.rst

         float value;
     } Element;

-This *may* work with Intel's OpenCL SDK, but crashes with Pocl's HSA driver immediately.
-The reason is, Pocl compiles this header with two different compilers (gcc for host code, llvm-HSAIL compiler for GPU part) and they do NOT use the same alignment rules.
-The C standards specify almost nothing with regards to struct alignment in memory, so one must take care to explicitly specify alignment when using structs in shared memory.
-So the proper way to declare the struct would be:
+This *may* work with Intel's OpenCL SDK in case only using CPU devices, but crashes when offlodaing to HSA via pocl's HSA driver.
+The reason is that when using HSA, pocl compiles this header with two different
+compilers: usually gcc/clang for host C code and, llvm-HSAIL (Clang) for the device side, and they do *not* use the same alignment rules.

+The C standard specify almost nothing with regards to struct alignment in memory, so one must take care to explicitly specify alignment when using structs in shared memory.

+A proper way to declare the struct would be to utilize the widely supported 'aligned' attribute.

 .. code-block:: c